- Target U.S. constitutes 100% of the Trefis price estimate for Target's stock.

 WHAT HAS CHANGED?

 Target is working to hold onto much of its newly gained market share.
-It's harnessing its steady traffic gains to attract in-demand brands such as Levi's, FAO Schwartz, and Ulta Beauty.
+The company's exclusive merchandise, including in-store brands and new partnerships with companies like Levi's and Ulta Beauty, combined with its ultra-fast fulfillment to make the retailer a compelling choice for shoppers, whether they were looking for consumer staples or for luxuries like athleisure apparel.
 This should help it continue to stimulate sales at a time when consumers are consolidating trips.
-Strong execution in digital, improving inventory position, new merchandising opportunities (pairing up with Ulta), and a plan to put its large cash balance to work with a share repurchase plan beginning next year - all indicate growth prospects for the company.
+Strong execution in digital, improving inventory position, and a plan to put its large cash balance to work with a share repurchase plan beginning this year - all indicate growth prospects for the company.

 POTENTIAL UPSIDE & DOWNSIDE TO TREFIS PRICE